thomasleplus/java-memory-safety/docs/en/about-me.md

 ![LinkedIn](assets/images/linkedin-logo.svg) [linkedin.com/in/thomasleplus](https://www.linkedin.com/in/thomasleplus)

-Note: I worked on securing Java application with tens of millions of lines of code.
+Note: I worked on securing Java applications with tens of millions of lines of code.
 So believe me when I say that I have seen it ALL.